- College of Arts & Sciences

 The Theater Program produces 4 main stage productions and 3 – 4 second stage productions a year in the Mago Hunt Theater which a 300 seat thrust/proscenium combination theater space.
 It boasts a fully operational computer lighting and sound system and a partial stage elevator.
 The Hunt Center also contains a student employed costume and scene shop where our majors and minors learn the production skills and crafts necessary to create theatrical productions.
 Majors are also called to all lighting calls, strikes and other teambuilding duties that shape the students strong sense of teamwork and clear commitment to the craft.
 We also work closely with our music colleagues and encourage our students to take classes in voice, piano and other instruments to help them become a stronger and more competitive artist.
 Private lessons can be taken in voice and most instruments in music by drama majors.
 The faculty deeply believes that the more opportunities our students have on and off stage, the more qualified they become for a life long association with theater on all levels.

-We also are currently in the construction process of the Mehling Black Box theater space to further expand the style and flexibility of producing and creating theater.
-It will be a 100 seat performance space geared to student generated productions both for our graduate directing students and our undergraduate senior capstone projects.
-This space will also serve for readings and performances of our beginning playwrights with The New Play Series, which happens every spring.
+Our Blair Black Box Theater further expands the style and flexibility of producing and creating theatre.
+It is a 99 seat performance space geared to student generated productions both for our graduate directing students and our undergraduate senior capstone projects.
+This space is used for readings and performances of our beginning playwrights with The New Play Series, which happens every spring.
 Students write and produce staged readings of their newly created plays.

 We are committed to teach the best students and the most dynamic and creative theater artists, and human beings.
 I hope you can join us for an exciting, emergent and inspired next 4 years.
 We would love the opportunity to teach you.
 Please contact any of our faculty if you want to know how to become a part of this exceptional program.